 Was there anything you didn’t like about PAWS b?

 “No!
 No!
 No!
 No!
 No!
 No!
 No!
 No!
 No!
 No!”
 (Age 11)

 Mindfulness in Schools

-The Mindfulness in Schools Programme (MiSP) was started by two school teachers and mindfulness practitioners in 2009 to deliver the proven benefits of mindfulness to children aged 7-18 year old in the classroom.
-MiSP now has charity status and works very closely with the Oxford University Mindfulness Centre to research the effects of mindfulness on student and teacher wellbeing. .b (dot b) is the original curriculum taught to students age 11 to 18 years old.
-Paws b is a similar programme but adapted to be suitable for students 7-11 years old.
+The Mindfulness in Schools Programme (MiSP) was started by two school teachers and mindfulness practitioners in 2009 to deliver the proven benefits of the adult 8-Week Mindfulness Based Cognitive Therapy Course, for children aged 7-18 years old in an age appropriate way.
+MiSP now has charity status and works very closely with the Oxford University Mindfulness Centre to research the effects of the mindfulness programmes on student and teacher wellbeing. .b (dot b) is the curriculum taught to students age 11 to 18 years old.
+Paws b is the programme for students 7-11 years old.
 Studies have shown lower stress, greater wellbeing and fewer depressive symptoms in students who have been taught .b or Paws b.
-A larger study through Oxford University is currently underway to study the long term impact of mindfulness teaching in childhood called the MYRIAD study.
+A larger study through Oxford University has recently concluded in 2021 to study the long term impact of mindfulness teaching in childhood called the MYRIAD study.
+Results are due to be published this year.
 Simply Mindfulness has teachers trained to deliver both the .b and Paws b curriculums in schools.

 Simply Mindfulness can support schools in a variety of ways depending on your needs.
 Options include:

 Mindfulness Workshops for staff, students and/or parents (£75)